-The principal office of the IOWA SPORTS TURF MANAGERS ASSOCIATION, hereinafter referred to as the Association, in the State of Iowa shall be located at the Iowa Turfgrass Office.
+The principal office of the IOWA SPORTS FIELD MANAGEMENT ASSOCIATION, hereinafter referred to as the Association, in the State of Iowa shall be located at the Iowa Turfgrass Office.
 The initial registered agent at said address was Mike Agnew.
 The Association may have such other offices, as the Board of Trustees may designate or as the business of the Association may require from time to time.

 The registered office of the Association required by the Iowa Nonprofit Corporation Act to be maintained in the State of Iowa, may be, but need not be, identical with the principal office in the State of Iowa, and the address of the registered office may be changed from time to time by the Board of Trustees.

 Anyone interested in sports turf shall be eligible to membership in the Association.
 Payment of the membership fee as defined in Article II, Section 3.

 Professional Sports Field Manager - Member directly involved in one or more of the following: design, maintenance, personnel management, budget preparation or full-time consulting to the industry.

 Affiliate - Member engaged in business or research activities related to, but not directly engaged in, sports turf management, i.e., chemical suppliers, manufacturing and equipment suppliers, distributors, manufacturer representatives and business services.

 Associate - Member who is a booster club member, volunteer, athletic director, coach, or otherwise allied with the field.

 Honorary - An individual given membership to the Association, without obligation, in recognition of achievement or service to the Turfgrass Industry in Iowa, as determined by the Board of Trustees.